What to Bring

 Insect repellent (mosquitoes are active at twilight)

-Allergy medication if susceptible to hay fever
+Allergy medication or remedies if susceptible to hay fever

 Rain coat in case it rains